Edith Lenora Foster: Awards and accolades

-Beyond her administrative achievements, Foster contributed significantly to professional literature.
-She wrote the “Library in the Small Community” section of the ALA Manual for Librarians, offering practical guidance on establishing rural libraries.
-She also authored two books of poetry, three books on local history, and an autobiography titled Yonder She Comes!
+In 1970, Foster was awarded the Governor’s Award in the Humanities.
+She received recognition from President Gerald Ford in 1974.
+She wrote a section of the ALA Manual for Librarians titled "Library in the Small Community" about the steps for establishing a rural library.
+She also wrote books of poetry, local history, and an autobiography titled Yonder She Comes!
 A Once Told Lib'ry Tale.

-By the time of her retirement in 1976, Foster had grown the West Georgia Regional Library System into a network of eight branches, 72 deposit centers, and a collection of 190,000 volumes, leaving behind a lasting legacy of innovation and advocacy.
+By the time of her retirement in 1976, Foster had grown the West Georgia Regional Library System to include eight branches, 72 deposit centers, and a collection of 190,000 volumes.